 Most people have a really bad sense of design when it comes to placing palm trees.
-That or they like the look of a putt putt course.
-Palms too often add the air of mini-golf or cheesy resort.
+Or maybe a lot of people really like the putt putt course aesthetic.

 Keep watch for a new book, Designing with Palms.
-It will explore the topic and it will have photographs from one of South Carolina’s most beautiful gardens, a private garden that will be on the SC Garden Fall tour Oct.
-6,7 along with other killer Aiken, SC gardens. (click for ticket info).
+It will explore the topic and it will have photographs from some of South Carolina’s most beautiful gardens including Riverbanks and a private garden near Aiken, SC gardens.

 Here’s a video showing how we moved one of those palms.